IWD: Working to transform the lives of young women with disabilities

 The second week after using the creme, her paintings are bright, bold, “in your face” colors.
 She was very focused and her artwork radiated lightness and positive feelings.
 She even did two paintings.
 She said she had a great week.

-Class 2: “Pink flower, yellow/orange background because I like bright colors and felt bright.
+Her remarks to Nancy after the second session really describe how she was feeling after using the creme for a week: Class 2: “Pink flower, yellow/orange background because I like bright colors and felt bright.
 My favorite color is yellow, that is why I picked a yellow flower.
-Painting of many flowers/dots shows contrasting colors, pink/red, light/dark.
+Painting of many flowers/dots shows contrasting colors, pink/red, light/dark. ”

+Her painting has been the most popular and is featured in one of the four note card designs.
 Participant K’s selection was Crab Apple.
 K has Cerebral Palsy and ambulates with a walker.
 Her face and body had very severe acne.
 She is very quiet and serious, very rarely smiles or gives eye contact.
 She took her artwork very seriously and didn’t even let other participants interrupt her.
 The following week, not only did her face clear up, she was sitting straighter, there was a glow about her and she gave eye contact.
 When asked about her week, she said it was great, and that she was so happy that her face cleared up quite a bit.
+Her remarks to Nancy after the second session were:

 When K returned this winter, she had let her hair grow, her face was still cleared up and she radiated confidence.
 She has been taking her schoolwork very seriously and plans to go to college.
 This painting was included as one of the four note card designs.